-4-H has lots of educational resources for 4-H'ers working on individual projects, as well as clubs working on group projects and educational activities.
+As a nation-wide educational program, the 4-H has 100s of great resources to help your youth (and you!) learn about all the great projects listed in this guide!
+These resources are for 4-H'ers working on individual projects, as well as clubs working on group projects and educational activities.

 Most items listed are curriculum books that are designed to give the 4-H'ers everything they need to learn about the project they have chosen.
 These books include a list of the materials needed, how much time it will take, how to do the activity, and then the questions to ask as part of the Experiential Learning Process.
 4-H curriculum is built for sequential activities, so project and life skills can be built upon, practiced, and eventually mastered over time

 But don't let all that educational goodness deter you!
-These learning resources are research-based, hands-on, and fun!
+These learning resources are researchbased, hands-on, and fun!